dj-ryan/burnit/README.md

 # burnit 🔥🔥

- A simple CPU stress tester.
+ A simple CPU stress tester written in c++.

 ## Compilation and execution